mitchavines/SQL_Formatter/README.md

 ## Overview

-It turns out that parsing a SQL statement for formatting can be a rather tricky; comments and dynamic SQL especially so.
+It turns out that parsing a SQL statement for formatting can be tricky; comments and dynamic SQL especially so.

 At one point I thought to simplify things by removing comments and quoted values entirely, restoring them after formatting was complete.